As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 Top Historic Places to Visit in Riyadh

 Riyadh has been at the center of the Saudi Kingdom since its establishment in 1901, but many of its archaeological sites and fortresses are over 1,000 years old.
+As a result, some of the most interesting historic attractions found in the city outdate the Saudi state itself.

-1. Al Masmak Fort
+1. Al Masmak Palace

-Masmak Fort is among the most historically important sites in the city of Riyadh.
+Among the best things to do in Riyadh is visit the famous Masmak Palace, also known as Masmak Fort.
+It’s among the most historically important sites in the city of Riyadh.
 “Masmak” means “strong,” and local legend suggests that if this fortress falls, the Kingdom will fall with it.

 I personally enjoyed the well-preserved artifacts and the architecture of the fortress itself – including the perfectly maintained Arabic sitting room (called a Diwan) complete with luxury furnishings and a throne.